Abhishek-P/Abhishek-P/README.md

 ### Hi there 👋
 I am Abhishek.
-Head over to [my personal site](https://abhishek-p.github.io/) to know more about me.
+Head over to [my website](https://abhishek-p.github.io/) to know more about me.
 My most up-to-date professional information is probably on Linkedin(linked at the bottom of the personal site), if that is what you are looking for.
 <!--
 **Abhishek-P/Abhishek-P** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.